rafaelks/iOS-SDK/readme.md

 In your application target, select Build Phases and add a new library to link against.
 ![Link to new library screenshot][project_settings-screenshot]

-Select and add AdSupport.framework
+Select and add AdSupport.framework.
-![Select AdSupport Framework][add-framework-screenshot]
+[Select AdSupport Framework][add-framework-screenshot]

 ## Display some ads!
 Make some money! ##
 The docset can be downloaded from [here][docset].